oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/table.md

 ## Single Selected

-You can achieve the table selected effect by using the `isSelected` props.
+You can achieve the table selected effect by using the `isSelected` property.

 </card>